The Board held its eighth and final meeting of the year on December 4th.

 As always, the main focus at our last Board meeting of the year is on the year-end Student Achievement data.
 This is the final outcome of the full-year effort put in by our teachers and school leaders, to regularly track the progress of each and every student within the school.

-There is probably a misconception that these assessments are used in particular to allow more focus to be made on those students who are under-achieving.
+There may be a misconception that these assessments are used in particular to allow more focus to be made on those students who are under-achieving.
 The truth is that every student is individually monitored, and our teachers have plans in place to help every student meet – or exceed – their potential.

 The achievement data is presented to the Board in a large booklet, with comprehensive reporting across each year group and subject area.
 Results are also typically broken down into gender, and there is also separate reporting on Maori and Pasifika students.